-Every couple is going to clash on a few of the millions of decisions they need to make together.
-“There’s no one right way to do almost anything as a parent,” says Shoshana Bennett, PhD, a clinical psychologist.
+Every couple is going to clash on a few of the millions of decisions they need to make together once baby arrives.
+“There’s no one right way to do almost anything as a parent,” says Shoshana Bennett, PhD, a clinical psychologist specializing in family issues.
 “It’s really important to respect each other’s ideas.
 That doesn’t mean you have to agree, but you should avoid being critical.”
 Try these tips next time you're having trouble seeing eye to eye on a particular parenting issue:

 Ask, “Is this a big deal?”